IAteNoodles/Banking_API/README.md

 # Banking_API
-A Banking Management System written in python for Term-II Computer Project.
+A Banking Management System written in python.

 # Software used
 1. Python 3.10.2 (A high-level easy to use scripting language)